iainctduncan/CSC581/assignment-4/README.rst

 **7)**
-I attempted to copy my bass sound, and got pretty close.
+I attempted to copy my edited bass sound, and got pretty close.
 This uses 3 operators in 1:2:3 ratio with sharp envelopes on all of them and a high amount of envelope to modulation index.